JohansonB/TS-Benchmark/README.md

 ### java dependencies
-The project uses the [Apache Common Maths](https://commons.apache.org/proper/commons-math/) and [JFree Chart](https://www.jfree.org/jfreechart/) packages. the pom.xml file contains the dependencie for the first package.
+The project uses the [Apache Common Maths](https://commons.apache.org/proper/commons-math/) and [JFree Chart](https://www.jfree.org/jfreechart/) packages. the pom.xml file contains the dependencies for the first package.
 The .jar files of both packages can also be found in the JAR folder.

 ### python source files
 The source files of the used python scripts are situated in the Scripts/Python directory.
 The benchmark uses several forecasting models provided by the [DARTS](https://unit8co.github.io/darts/) API.
 The python API is called from the command line within the java benchmarking source code.
 For this, the python interpreter path has to be specified.
-This can be done using the set_interpreterpaths() method, further specified in the section "How to setup and customize the benchmarking environment".
+This can be done using the set_interpreterpaths() method, further specified in the section "How to set up and customize the benchmarking environment".

-The following packages need to be installed to the enviorment of the  python interpreter:
+The following packages need to be installed to the environment of the  python interpreter:

 * numpy
 * darts